Lane Pittman: Career

+2022: The Voice

 In April 2022, Pittman auditioned for The Voice with a rendition of "Even Though I'm Leaving" by Luke Combs.
 He was 15.
 He did it only because his friends dared him to.
 Nevertheless, his performance impressed the judges and received millions of views on social media.
 Pittman joined Keith Urban's team and reached the semi-finals, where he sang "Father and Son".
 Urban, a country artist, praised him for his authenticity.